All Episodes

 Just a brief update this morning.

-Uh, as Dr. Connolly mentioned, the president uh continues to do very well.
+As Dr. Conley mentioned, the president continues to do very well.

-And aside from our uh evaluation with the multidisciplinary team this morning, uh has maintained a full schedule uh ambulating and working on the White House medical unit.
+He currently does not endorse any respiratory complaints, and aside from our evaluation with the multidisciplinary team this morning, has maintained a full schedule ambulating and working on the White House medical unit.

 Well, now I'll turn it over to Dr. Garibaldi to again discuss therapeutics.